by Adam Roderick

 Bonus: Two-Speed Delivery

-two-speed IT architecture as a way to have part of your team focusing on long-term security, stability, compliance, etc; while another part focuses on agility and responding to emerging business needs.
+The big consultancies are touting two-speed IT architecture as a way to have part of your team focusing on long-term security, stability, compliance, etc; while another part focuses on agility and responding to emerging business needs.
 I like the idea, but most of the information I have found is pretty fluffy.
 But, this may have a place in any of your teams.
 I have seen one client use it successfully.

 Some people point out to me that my solution to Fill the Container and my emphasis on Target Driven strategy has a weakness of being reactive and not planning for the long term.
 Fair point.
 Maybe splitting the team in a two-speed delivery model can help address that weakness.